-The top 10 best air mattresses for 2019
+The best air mattresses for 2019

 - Warranty: None

 Intex has struck a compelling balance between price and value with the Comfort Plush Elevated Dura-Beam.
-Though it's on the cheaper side, it's sturdy, impressively firm and ultimately comfortable enough to sleep on.
+Though it's on the cheaper side, it's sturdy, impressively firm, with horizontal air chambers, and ultimately comfortable enough to sleep on.

-The integrated, plug-in pump isn't as fast an inflater as others -- but it's plenty powerful, and the bed ranks among the firmest we tested.
-The top and sides of the mattress are coated in a velvety treatment that Intex says it makes it more puncture-resistant.
+The integrated, plug-in pump isn't as fast an inflater as others -- but it's plenty powerful, and the bed ranks among the firmest blow-up beds that we tested.
+The top and sides of the mattress are coated in a velvety treatment that Intex says makes it more puncture resistant.
 That may be true, but it also means that if you do spring a leak, you'd better hope it's on the bottom panel, which is the only place a patch will stick.

 It's also one of the tallest air mattresses we tested, measuring 22 inches high when fully inflated.
 There's a little lip around the periphery that suggests there's a protective barrier designed to keep you from rolling off (it won't).
 But the bed is quite stable.
 The movements of a person on one side shouldn't bother a companion.
+The mattress comes with a duffel bag for storage.
 And, compared to the others, I didn't find it particularly pungent.

 The Amazon price for this mattress varies between $50 and $60.
-There are plenty of customer reviews that mention leakiness but there are many more five-star customer reviews on the site than lower-rated ones.
+There are plenty of air mattress reviews for this model that mention leakiness but there are many more five-star customer reviews on the site than lower-rated ones.
 Still, Fakespot rates it a "C," which suggests that there may be some degree of "deception involved."
 Intex covers this air mattress with an exclusion-filled, 90-day warranty.

 The bottom line: This is a reasonably priced, tall air mattress that's relatively comfortable to sleep on.
 Recommended.

-Note: This story was originally published in June.
-It has been updated with new formatting, but the picks are unchanged from the original version.